glenmurphy/fingers/README.md

 # Fingers

-This lets Digital Combat Simulator (DCS) VR use the Leap Motion and a North Loop (the ring thing that came with the North Focals) to press buttons.
+This lets Digital Combat Simulator (DCS) VR use the Leap Motion and a bluetooth ring to press buttons.
 See photos and video on the [Twitter thread](https://twitter.com/gmurphy/status/1341829602138681345).

 ### Requirements

 * Leap Motion tracker
-* A Loop from North (came with the North Focals, which you can't buy anymore)
+* A bluetooth ring (of custom design, details soon)
 * A Windows PC with Bluetooth

 ### Build instructions